Home → Coronavirus

 - EPA Incident Action Checklist - Pandemic Incidents

 - EPA Water Utility COVID-19 Financial Impact Tool

 - Temporary Advisory for National Pollutant Discharge Elimination System (NPDES) Reporting

 - Request for wastewater operators to assist during COVID–19 pandemic

 - Water Environment Federation Supplemental Resources on COVID-19

 NetDMR.
-Assistance with NetDMR issues is available by emailing MaineNetDMR.DEP@maine.gov or by calling 207-287-9034.
+Assistance with NetDMR issues is available by emailing MaineNetDMR.DEP@maine.gov or by calling Brett Goodrich at 207-287-9034.

 DMR-QA Study 40.
-The announcement letter for the 2020 DMR-QA study was scheduled to be sent out by the end of March.
-A copy of Study 40 can be found at the EPA website using this link: DMR-QA Study 40.
-Please respond to Brett Goodrich with any questions.
+The study is open with adjusted dates to account for disruptions caused by the COVID-19 pandemic.
+The announcement letter for Study 40 can be found at the EPA website using this link: DMR-QA Study 40.
+Information about the program requirements can be found at Study 40 Information.
+Please respond to Brett Goodrich at 207-287-9034 with any questions.